matthacksteiner/cms.evergreen-press/docs/hetzner-server-configuration.md

 - Review UptimeRobot reports (2 minutes)
 - Check disk space: `ssh hetzner-root 'df -h'` (1 minute)
+- Verify latest backup exists and is recent (1 minute)

+**Annually:**

+- Test disaster recovery process in development environment (optional but recommended)

 **That's it!** No other maintenance required for 1-2+ years.